bootlin/meta-spdx-diff/kas/README.md

 Notes
 ----------------------------------------------------------------------

-- The reference SPDX file is provided by the sbom-diff-tool recipe.
+- The reference SPDX file is provided by the sbom-diff recipe.
 - You can override it in local.conf if needed:
     SPDX_REF_FILE = "/path/to/my/reference.spdx.json"
 - Results are timestamped but  multiple runs will overwrite older diffs.